miftahurrrizki/miftahurrrizki/README.md

 # Hi!
 My name is Miftah 👋

 🌍 Just a random guy who enjoys diving into data.
-💡 Always open to learn, build, and share insights.

 ---